 Wedding Processional Music

 Depending on the size of your wedding party, and the order of your processional, you'll probably want two or three songs.
-(The bride traditionally gets a song all to herself.)
-This is really setting the stage for the ceremony and important ritual that's about to take place, so they should have some pomp and circumstance to them.
+This is setting the stage for the ceremony and important ritual that's about to take place, so they should have some pomp and circumstance to them.

-- La Valse d'Amelie From the Amelie movie soundtrack, this instrumental song has a sense of magical whimsy.
+- La Valse d'Amelie from the Amelie movie soundtrack.

 - Heavenly Day by Patty Griffin.
 The simplicity and beauty of Griffith singing the words "heavenly day" seem to exactly evoke the mood of a wedding ceremony.

 - Seems I'm Never Tired of Lovin' You by Nina Simone.
 You know the look on a groom's face when he sees his beloved walking towards him?
 This song seems to fit the public but intimate moment of the bride's entrance.